VIII. H. ANIMALS

 5. No dogs in heat are permitted on the Reed Campus.
 Owners are highly encouraged to spay/neuter their animals; altered pets are eligible for reduced license fees in Multnomah County (Resolution 2010-098).

-6. Animals, when applicable, must have county registration and display the appropriate license tag while on campus.
-Most county registration, including Multnomah County, requires all dogs and cats to be vaccinated for Rabies in order to be licensed.
+6. Animals, when applicable, must be registered with Multnomah County and display the appropriate license tag while on campus.
+Multnomah County requires all dogs and cats to be vaccinated for Rabies in order to be licensed.

 7. No animal may threaten or attack any member of the Reed community or any other person while on the Reed Campus.

 8. Animals are not permitted to damage the property of Reed College or the property of any member of the Reed community.
 Any damage to Reed College property may be charged to the animal owner’s business account.
 The owner is liable for all damage incurred by their animal regardless of the handler at the time.
 If the owner does not have a business account, the owner will be notified of damages.
 The animal may be excluded from campus until the damages are paid or a mutually agreeable resolution is reached.

 9. Animals must not prevent any individual from accessing resources on the Reed campus.